 Who Needs Growth Hormone Replacement Therapy?

 Growth hormone replacement therapy is needed by anyone whose body is not capable of producing enough growth hormone.
 Growth hormone is produced by the pituitary gland.
-Injury, genetic conditions, or disease states, that impact pituitary function are the primary causes of growth hormone deficiency, particularly in children.
-There is also a form of adult onset growth hormone deficiency that is the result of the steady decline of HGH that occurs as we age.
+Injury, genetic conditions, or disease states, which impact pituitary function are the primary causes of growth hormone deficiency, particularly in children.
+There is also a form of adult onset growth hormone deficiency that is the result of the steady decline of HGH that occurs as we age (Age related Growth Hormone Deficiency).

 A face that looks younger than children of the same age